ericmotleybytes/auxilium/doc/include/auxwhere-description.md

 By default, only the file specification of the first match is output, but if optionally requested, then all matches can be output, one file specification per line.
 If no matching files are found, then nothing is output.

+auxwhere is part of the auxilium installation package.